eimcharles/CarBookingSystem/src/releaseOneDocs/README.md

 ---

 ## System Architecture
-- Layered Filtering within a Layered Architecture using an Array based approach to store data.
+- Layered filtering within a layered architecture using an array based approach to store data.
 ---

 ## File Structure